Chefs Apprenticeship Royal Academy of Culinary Arts (RACA)

-You will also be required to attend a college interview.
+You will be required to attend a college interview.

-The next intake for RACA Apprenticeship Chef will be September 2017.
-However, you can apply from September 2016.
-Simply click the apply button in the 'Overview' section to download an application form.
+The next intake for RACA Apprenticeship Chef will be September of each academic year.
+However, you can apply at any time of year.
+Simply click the apply button in the 'Overview' section to fill out the application form.